nicklockwood/GLView/README.md

 The image scale.
 For @2x images on Retina display devices this will have a value of 2.0.

+    @property (nonatomic, readonly) GLuint texture;

+The underlying texture ID used by the GLImage.
+You can use this to bind the texture in your own drawing code if you do not want to use the `bindTexture` method.

     @property (nonatomic, readonly) CGSize textureSize;

 The size of the underlying texture.
 The dimensions of the texture will always be a power of two.
 For images that have a scale of 1.0 (non-Retina) and have power-of-two dimensions, this will match the size property.

+    @property (nonatomic, readonly) GLfloat *textureCoords;

+The texture coordinates used for clipping the image.
+These are handy if you need to render the image yourself using OpenGL functions instead of using the `drawAtPoint:` or `drawInRect:` methods.
+The textureCoords array will always contain exactly 8 GLfloat values.

     @property (nonatomic, readonly) CGRect clipRect;

 The clipping rectangle used to resize the texture to fit the image rect.
-This rect is measured in texture pixels, so for images that have power-of-two dimensions, the clipRect will match the textureSize.
+This rect is measured in texture pixels, so for images that are not clipped, the clipRect size will match the textureSize.

 GLImage methods